Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Introduction

+These regions are dubbed \emph{hyperbolic plateaus} because topological entropy is constant across any such region.
+Arai's technique does not reveal anything about these topological entropy values, however, and it is therefore natural to combine his computations with an automated method for proving topological entropy bounds.

+In this paper we use the DFT method~\cite{dft} to compute lower bounds for topological entropy of the hyperbolic plateaus of H\'enon computed by Arai in~\cite{zinplats}.
+The constant entropy on each plateau enables us to extend a lower bound computation from a single setting of parameter values to an entire region of the parameter space.
+Additionally, the full automation of the DFT method enables us to study a total of 58 parameter values with essentially the same manual effort as studying one.
+We use the DFT method as a black box, but we give a high-level overview of the approach in Section~\ref{sec:techniques}, including new techniques for improving robustness and simplifying the resulting SFT.

 Theorems~\ref{thm:mainresult} and~\ref{thm:ap-bounds} summarize our results.
-To our knowledge, all of these lower bounds are the largest known for their corresponding parameters.
+To the author's knowledge, all of these rigorous lower bounds are the largest known for their corresponding parameters.
 We selected the parameter regions so that the bounds obtained might give a global picture of the entropy of the H\'{e}non map as a function of the parameters; see Figure~\ref{fig:plat-ents-3d} for such a picture.

-This paper also demonstrates the effectiveness of the DFT approach, taking advantage of the fact that we are working in a familiar setting and can compare our results with what we expect.
-This is particularly the case for the area-preserving H\'{e}non maps, which have been well-studied in the Physics community \cite{prunehenon},\cite{homoclinicbif},\cite{howtoprune}.
-Recently, some precise rigorous results emerged as well \cite{zinloops}.
+We also study several of the area-preserving H\'{e}non maps in Section~\ref{sec:ap}, which have been well-studied in the Physics community~\cite{prunehenon, homoclinicbif, howtoprune}.
+Recently, some precise rigorous results emerged as well~\cite{zinloops}.
 We find that our rigorous lower bounds match or are very close to estimates given in previous work, and match the rigorous results exactly when applicable.